About Us & The Plas

 How did you get into the accommodation industry?

 Having lived and worked in London for most of our working lives Mark and I realised that we wanted something more out of life.
-I come from a Marketing and Business Development background whilst Mark used to manage Wimbledon Village Stables.
+I trained to be an actor and come from a Marketing and Business Development background whilst Mark used to manage Wimbledon Village Stables.
 It had long been our dream to escape the rat race, move to the country, and run a guest house – all we needed was to find the location and the right property!
 I used to live in North Wales when I was a teenager as my parents owned a nearby hotel.
 For Marks birthday one year I suggested North Wales as a holiday destination.
 The rest is history Mark fell in love with Snowdonia and shortly afterwards we began searching for our B&B. We must have viewed nearly 50 properties before finally finding Plas Tan-Yr-Allt – it was the start of a new adventure and a dream come true!

 What is the hardest part about running a country house?